 View the courses that are required to complete the EMBA program.

-Please contact Lynn Jackson (Bell) to set up an appointment for assistance in planning out your classes for the next few years.
+Please contact the EMBA Director, Dr. Scholastica Olagunjun, to set up an appointment for assistance in planning out your classes for the next few years.
 Use the Program Worksheet (downloadable Word document) to plan out your degree, drawing from the two-course calendars.”

 Courses and Degree Focus: The 36-credit hour requirement consists of nine 3-credit Core Courses for 27-credit hours, 6-credit hours of electives, and a Capstone Project.
 The courses will be contextualized to the culture in which the student lives and works.